clarice-m04/rxnrate2/README.md

 ## :pen: Introduction

 This package was developed as part of the *Practical Programming in Chemistry* course at EPFL (Spring 2025).
 **rxnrate2** simulates the time evolution of chemical species in reaction networks, both linear (first-order) and nonlinear (mass-action), using Python-based numerical solvers.
-Additionnaly, the molecules involved in the reactions are also shown.
+Additionally, the molecules involved in the reactions are also shown.

 It is designed to support:
 - graphical exploration of reaction kinetics,